-There are various software development life cycle models specified and designed which are followed during the software development process.
-These models are also referred as Software Development Process Models".
-Each process model follows a sequence of steps unique to its type to ensure success in the process of software development.
+There are different software development life cycle models specify and design, which are followed during the software development phase.
+These models are also called "Software Development Process Models."
+Each process model follows a series of phase unique to its type to ensure success in the step of software development.

 Here, are some important phases of SDLC life cycle:

 In this type of SDLC model testing and the development, the step is planned in parallel.
 So, there are verification phases on the side and the validation phase on the other side.
 V-Model joins by Coding phase.

 The incremental model is not a separate model.
 It is necessarily a series of waterfall cycles.
 The requirements are divided into groups at the start of the project.
 For each group, the SDLC model is followed to develop software.
 The SDLC process is repeated, with each release adding more functionality until all requirements are met.
 In this method, each cycle act as the maintenance phase for the previous software release.
 Modification to the incremental model allows development cycles to overlap.
 After that subsequent cycle may begin before the previous cycle is complete.

-Agile Model: Agile methodology is a practice which promotes continues interaction of development and testing during the SDLC process of any project.
+Agile methodology is a practice which promotes continues interaction of development and testing during the SDLC process of any project.
 In the Agile method, the entire project is divided into small incremental builds.
 All of these builds are provided in iterations, and each iteration lasts from one to three weeks.

 It is a particular implementation of a software development life cycle that focuses on an initial, simplified implementation, which then progressively gains more complexity and a broader feature set until the final system is complete.
 In short, iterative development is a way of breaking down the software development of a large application into smaller pieces.

-Big bang model: Big bang model is focusing on all types of resources in software development and coding, with no or very little planning.
+Big bang model is focusing on all types of resources in software development and coding, with no or very little planning.
 The requirements are understood and implemented when they come.